Paritosh7/capstone/README.md

 npm install
 ```

-After all the relavant dependencies are added, you need to build the project, production environment which will create a relavant dist folder.
+After all the relevant dependencies are added, you need to build the project, production environment which will create a dist folder.

 ```bash
 npm run build-prod